 Benefit Description

 Durable Medical Equipment (DME) (Continued)

-Durable Medical Equipment (DME) (Continued)

 Please Note: No In-Network Member Cost Sharing applies to certain preventive care services.
 For a list of covered preventive services, please see the Preventive Services notice at: www.harvardpilgrim.org/GIC .

 Prior Approval Required: You must obtain Prior Approval for positive airway pressure devices, including CPAP and BIPAP devices.
-If you use a Plan Provider located within Massachusetts, Maine, and New Hampshire, he/she will seek Prior Approval for you.
 The Prior Approval process is initiated by calling: 1-800-708-4414 .
 Please see section I.F.
 PRIOR APPROVAL for more information.

-13 .
-Early Intervention S ervices
+15 .
+Early Intervention Se ervices

 The Plan covers early intervention services provided for Members up to the age of 3.

 Covered Benefits include:

 Nursing care

 Physical, speech, and occupational therapy

 Psychological counseling

 Screening and assessment of the need for services

-14 .
-Emergency Room Ca are
+16 .
+Emergency Room Ca

 If you have a Medical Emergency, you are covered for care in a hospital emergency room.
 Please remember the following:

 If you need follow-up care after you are treated in an emergency room, you must get your care from a Plan Provider for coverage to be at the In-Network benefit payment level.

-• If you are hospitalized, you must call HPHC at 1-844-442-7324 within 48 hours or as soon as you can.
+• If you are hospitalized for medical treatment, you must notify HPHC within 48 hours or as soon as you can.
+If you are hospitalized for mental health or substance use disorder treatment, you must notify HPHC within 72 hours or as soon as you can.
+Call HPHC at 1-844-442-7324 .
 This telephone number can also be found on your ID card.
 If notice of hospitalization is given to the Plan by an attending emergency physician no further notice is required

-15 .
-Family Planning Ser vices
+17 .
+Family Planning Serv vices

 The Plan covers family planning services, including the following:

 Annual gynecological examination

 Contraceptive monitoring

 Family planning consultation

-FDA approved birth control implants. devices or Medical Drugs.
+• FDA approved birth control implants. devices or Medical Drugs.

 Genetic counseling

 Pregnancy testing

-Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices However, birth control drugs, implants or devices that must be obtained at an outpatient pharmacy are covered under your CVS Caremark prescription drug coverage.
+• Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices However, birth control drugs, implants or devices that must be obtained at an outpatient pharmacy are covered under your CVS Caremark prescription drug coverage.

 Voluntary termination of pregnancy (abortion)